The Forge (Goya): Description and meaning

 The work appears to be related to his drawing Three Men Digging, which may have been made as a preparatory study, and notwithstanding the uncertainty in dating both works, it is supposed that both were done between 1815 and 1820 because of stylistic affinities to the Black Paintings.
 Despite similarities between the figures' positions in the drawing and the painting, there are several differences.
 The viewpoint in The Forge is lower, and makes the figures appear more imposing; unlike the drawing, two of the men's faces are visible; and the action in the drawing involves the digging of a hole with farm tools, while that of the painting is focused on an anvil.
 Both images may be seen as abstracted rather than realistic visions, as they each lack anecdotal context, and place three men in an impractical proximity.

 Provenance

 As with many of Goya's portraits of ordinary Spanish people, the work was not commissioned and not published or sold during his lifetime.
-Upon his death, its ownership passed to his son, and it was later acquired by King Louis-Philippe for his Galerie Espagnole of the Louvre, where it was exhibited from 1838 until 1851, when it was sent to England.
-In 1853 it was sold at Christie's in London, and was eventually bought for the Frick Collection.
+Upon his death, its ownership passed to his son, and it was later acquired by King Louis-Philippe for his Spanish gallery of the Louvre, where it was exhibited from 1838 until 1851, when it was sent to England.
+In 1853 it was sold at Christie's in London, and was eventually bought from Knoedler in 1914 for the Frick Collection.